Water Safety for Pets: What Every Pet Parent Needs to Know

 Know the Signs of Drowning or Water Distress

-- Blue-tinted gums or tongue
+- Blue or gray gums or tongue

 How to Keep Pets Safe Around Water